vonZnotz/vagrant-puppet-typo3base/README.md

 ## Create the share folder

-The project uses "nfs" to share files.
-You need to create an empty "share" folder to get nfs work.
+The project uses "rsync" to share files.
+You need to create a "share" item (link or folder)  to get rsyncswork.

-	mkdir share

 ## Make it run